Garware Technical Fibres extinguishes 16.17 lakh shares at ₹680

 1 Day5 Days1 Month6 Months1 Year5 Years

-How will the significant increase in Foreign Investor ownership to 45.75% influence Garware Technical Fibres' strategic governance and future dividend policies?
+How will the significant increase in Foreign Investors' stake to 45.75% influence Garware Technical Fibres' strategic direction and governance?

 Garware Technical Fibres